 NAME

 ROLE

-Tom Hughes has been proud full-time member of the Welsh Judo Association team since 2015.
-He initially began working for Welsh Judo Association back in 2009 whilst training judo at National Judo Center as a part-time membership and schools judo coach.
+Tom has been a proud full-time member of the Welsh Judo Association team since 2015.
+His journey with the organisation began in 2009, when he combined training at the National Judo Centre with working part-time as a membership and schools judo coach.

-In addition to his work at the Welsh Judo Association, he also coach Judo at Cardiff Judo Academy.
-With Tom’s experience in different area throughout the organisation, he’s passionate about promoting the sport and supporting Welsh Judo athletes and coaches.
+Alongside his role at Welsh Judo, Tom also coaches at Cardiff Judo Academy.
+With experience across many areas of the organisation, he is passionate about growing the sport in Wales and supporting athletes and coaches to achieve their potential.

+NAME